onepremise/gReview/README.md

 Full documentation on installing Atlassian Plugins is available at:
 * http://confluence.atlassian.com/display/BAMBOO/Installing+a+new+Plugin
-  (please note that Bamboo Git Plugin is 'Version 1' plugin)
+  (please note that gReview Plugin is 'Version 2' plugin)

 Maintainer
 ==========